-Potential layout alternatives will be developed at the end of the Scoping Phase for assessment in the EIA Phase.
-However, in principle, from a visual perspective the preferred layout for the Verkykerskop WEF Normandien Project would be one where the turbines are (to the extent possible) clustered rather than spread out and located in the vicinity of farmland and existing linear infrastructure, including power lines and roads.
-Further, where possible, locating the turbines near the edges of ridges, within delineated wetland areas, or within proximity of any of the larger water bodies should be avoided.
+Potential layout alternatives and variations for the Kromhof WEF Project were assessed during the Scoping Phase whereby areas of environmental sensitivity were avoided as far as possible, to derive the layout presented in Figure 1-3, for assessment in the EIA Phase.
+In principle, from a visual perspective the preferred layout would be one where the turbines are (to the extent possible) clustered rather than spread out and located in the vicinity of farmland and existing linear infrastructure, including power lines and roads.
+Also, turbine locations near the edges of ridges, delineated wetland areas, or the larger water bodies would ideally be avoided.
+However, the more exposed locations are also likely the most ideal from a wind speed and exposure perspective, and hence a balance between the number and locations of individual turbines and the requirement to preserve the visual characteristics of the area is needed.